isabelayepes/ai_studio/hw4/README.md

     agent=you_agent,
 )
 ```
-- After generating a response it is converted to speech using the mcp tool and saved to `out/speech/intro.wav`
+- After generating a text response it is converted to speech audio using the mcp tool and saved to `out/speech/intro.wav`
+- Insights observed:
+    - Kokoro is only for English but lightweight and simple to run (just needs spaCy’s small English model).
+Coqui has a multilingual model but it is not for commercial use, and had torch weight loading errors.
+Piper's open source multilingual's Spanish modality did not sound good.
+    - When using stdio, the MCP stream must be pure JSON-RPC.
+Any progress bars or installer logs printed to stdout will corrupt the stream and cause “Invalid JSON” errors.
+Fixes that worked: run Python unbuffered (-u/PYTHONUNBUFFERED=1), redirect noisy library output to stderr, and keep our own prints off stdout.
+(SSE/HTTP could avoid this, but stdio was simpler for local dev.)
+    - FastMCP expects arguments under a {"payload": ...} wrapper.
+Missing that causes Pydantic “Field required” errors.
+The client now always sends arguments={"payload": arguments}.
+    - Some MCP clients (e.g., my Claude Desktop setup) didn’t auto-play or download audio returned from tools.
+Saving files to a known folder (TTS_DOWNLOAD_DIR) and optionally exposing them via a tiny HTTP server (TTS_FILE_BASE_URL) made results easy to play (afplay on macOS) or click.

 ### What’s inside
 - `mcp_speech_server.py` — MCP server exposing: